Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 ## Why Production Is Different

-Some bugs only appear in production because production is not just another environment.
-It is a different kind of system.
+Some bugs only appear in production because its scale, traffic, data, dependencies, timing, and failure modes make it materially different from pre-production environments.

 Common production-only causes include: